telefonicaid/fiware-orion/doc/manuals/devel/README.md

 _RQ-01: Reception of a request_

 * The client sends a request (step 1).
-* connectionTreat is the brokers callback function for incoming connections from MHD (microhttpd).
+* `connectionTreat()` is the brokers callback function for incoming connections from MHD (microhttpd).
 This callback is setup in the call to `MHD_start_daemon()` in `restStart()` in `rest.cpp` and invoked upon client request arrival (step 2 and 3).
 * As long as MHD receives payload from the client, the callback function (`connectionTreat()`) is called with a new chunk of payload (steps 4 and 5)
-* The last call to `connectionTreat()` is to inform the client callback that the entire request has been sent.
-This is done by setting the data length to zero in this last callback (step 6).
+* The last call to `connectionTreat()` is to inform the client callback that the entire request has been received.
+This is done by sending the data length as zero in this last callback (step 6).
-* The entire request is read so serveFunction() takes care of serving the request, all the way until responding to the request (step 7).
-See diagrfam RQ-02.
+* The entire request is read so `serveFunction()` is invoked to take care of serving the request, all the way until responding to the request (step 7).
+See diagram RQ-02.
 * Control is returned to MHD (step 8).

-### Treating an Incoming Request
+### Treating an incoming request

 <a name='flow-rq-02'></a>
 ![Treatment of a request](images/Flow-RQ-02.png)